 If you are or have ever been a runner, you’ve probably experienced shin splints.
-The pain shooting down your shins can be attributed to a number of factors, and everyone seems to have an idea about how to fix them.
+That shooting pain down your shins can be attributed to a number of factors, and everyone seems to have an idea about how to fix them.
 But what is proper shin splints treatment?

 Traveling everywhere via Segway?